 Renetta is a native Washingtonian and a proud graduate of the District of Columbia Public Schools.
 Being the eldest of six and growing up in D.C. during a very tough time, Renetta quickly became aware of the disparities that poverty stricken children face in regards to their ability to access resources and high quality programs.
 While serving as an early childhood educator, a Hill staffer and an AmeriCorps volunteer, Renetta earned a BA in Political Science from Trinity Washington University in 2005.
 Upon graduation, Renetta launched a career in youth services and non-profit management.
 Rooted in the belief that well organized educational institutions are key to changing the scope of a child’s life, Renetta secured an M.Ed in Education Administration and Policy in 2007 from Howard University to better support her work as an advocate that believes in academic institutional change.

-Tiesha Edwards – Site Manager for Overflow Shelter
+Sarah Fraser – Site Manager for Quality Inn

 Melanie Hatter – Communications Coordinator

 Melanie has a long career in communications.
 She started out as a journalist at several newspapers in Virginia then moved into corporate communications, working in the hotel and international development industries.
-She is the author of “The Color of My Soul,” which won the 2011 Washington Writers’ Publishing House Fiction Prize, and a short story collection, “Let No One Weep for Me: Stories of Love and Loss.”
-She volunteers with the Washington Writers’ Publishing House, serves on the board of the Hurston/Wright Foundation supporting black writers, and is a regular participant in the PEN/Faulkner Foundation’s Writers in Schools program – sharing her novel with high-school students is a huge thrill.
+She is an award-winning author of two novels, “Malawi’s Sisters” and “The Color of My Soul,” and a short story collection, “Let No One Weep for Me: Stories of Love and Loss.”
+She serves on the board of the Hurston/Wright Foundation supporting black writers and participates in the PEN/Faulkner Foundation Writers in Schools program – sharing her novel with high-school students is a huge thrill.
 Melanie received a bachelor’s degree in journalism from Hampton University and graduated from the master’s in writing program at Johns Hopkins University.
 When not working, she can be found exploring the outdoors with her dog, Karma.

-Ron Sheffer – Site Manager for DC General
+Ron Sheffer – Site Manager for Days Inn and DASH

 Ron has an extensive background working with children in various settings.
 Over the past ten years, he has served as a recreation and education supervisor for a psychiatric treatment center and special education resource aide at an elementary school.
 As a recreation and education supervisor, he planned and supervised activities to help middle and high school-aged students gain confidence and team building skills.
 In his role at a residential psychiatric treatment facility for emotionally disturbed youth, he oversaw the daily operations of the facility’s entire children’s unit.
-A dedicated youth and family advocate, Ron also has prior experience working with the homeless population in Washington, D.C., having served as the educational services manager for a local shelter.
-Ron was the Playground manager at the when it first opened.
-Having had experience living in Alaska he embraced working outside in the elements!
-Ron worked with over 500 children at DC General’s playground, developing their gross motor skills, peer support and sharing.
-Ron is now the Site Manager at DC General, where he looks forward to continuing to serve children and their families.
+A dedicated youth and family advocate, Ron has prior experience working with the homeless population in Washington, D.C., having served as the educational services manager for a local shelter.
+Ron was the Playground Manager at D.C.
+General when the playground first opened.
+Having lived in Alaska, he embraced working outside in the elements!
+Ron worked with over 500 children at D.C.
+General’s playground, developing their gross motor skills, peer support and sharing.
+Ron is now the Site Manager for two hotel sites, where he enjoys serving children and their families.